aws-samples/api-gateway-auth/README.md

 ```

 **Note:** You might face `ClassNotFoundException` error due to issue with sam cli [#2903](https://github.com/aws/aws-sam-cli/issues/2093).
-Workaround is to just rename the `template-auth0.yaml` to `template.yaml` until the issue is fixes.
+Workaround is to just rename the `template-auth0.yaml` to `template.yaml` until the issue is fixed.

 ## Credits